kilokeith/soundcloud-soundmanager-player/README.md

 soundcloud-soundmanager-player
 ==============================

-A completely custom, evented SoundCloud player that uses SoundManager2 to handle audio.
+A custom, evented SoundCloud player that uses SoundManager2 to handle audio.
 Completely decoupled from your HTML/CSS to just handle audio/playlists/tracks, but has events that are easy to hook into.
 Also includes a waveform module that is loosely coupled to your HTML.

 Requirements